This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Victoria continues to deliver an integrated and evidence-based advocacy, support and therapeutic treatment service to meet the needs of victims and survivors of child sexual abuse, no matter the context of abuse.

 The Victorian Government funds 19 agencies across the state to provide trauma-informed, specialist sexual abuse counselling and advocacy.
-These are available to people of all ages who have experienced sexual abuse, including people who have experienced abuse in institutional settings.
+These sexual assault support are available to people of all ages who have experienced sexual abuse, including people who have experienced abuse in institutional settings.

 The Royal Commission highlighted the need for support services to be responsive to the specific needs of Aboriginal and Torres Strait Islander victims and survivors of child sexual abuse.